-The M66O source capture Media Air Cleaner is not explosion-proof.
+The media air cleaner is not explosion-proof.
 It must not be installed where there is danger of vapor, gas or dust explosion.

 INTRODUCTION

 Clean air is the subject of numerous laws and regulations.
 Typical requirements in the United States are those put out by the Occupational Safety and Health Administration (OSHA).
 Private groups, such as the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE), have also published numerous recommendations.